 Another important aspect of your site should be social media integration.
 We had put together a Complete Guide to SEO for Photographers and Creators.
 So get started with delivering a great website experience by applying these principles to your portfolio website.
 Whatever sites you use most, be sure to link them.
 LinkedIn is a robust social network for professionals, and you should use it to connect your portfolio and share updates with your followers.
 If you share your creative works on a site like Instagram, Facebook, or Behance, link those too.
 But don't include social media platforms you don't use regularly--it's better to leave them out than to take your clients to a dead end.

 Of course, the about page is more inclusive than a simple contact form.
 It's here that you can post a little more narrative about yourself.
 Include a short biography and your resume.
 List employers or big projects you've worked on.
 Don't forget to include awards and recognition you've received, as well as any professional affiliations or qualifications.
+If you are interested, here is the whole guide for step-by-step comprehensive guide to create a standout resume online.

 Samples of Your Best Work